iron-io/docs/worker/reference/environment/index.md

 Tip: We recommend distributing workloads over multiple workers -- not only for better resource management but also to take advantage of massive concurrency enabled by a cloud worker system.

 ## Local Disk Space (per Worker)
 Each worker task has local disk space available to it for use on a temporary basis while the worker is running.
-You have full read/write privileges to create directories and files and can perform most ordinary file operations.
-You access this disk space via the `user_dir` directory.
+You have full read/write privileges to create directories and files and can perform most ordinary file operations. this directory is used as the current directory ("<span class="fixed-width">.</span>") when executing your workers.

 <div class="grey-box">
 <b>Local Disk Space:</b> 10GB